joykara/Hemllin-master/README.md

 #### Front-end:
 - The website is built using modern web technologies such as React.js, HTML5, CSS3, and JavaScript.
 We follow best practices to ensure a clean and maintainable codebase.
 #### Back-end:
-- Our website utilizes ...
+- Our website utilizes Node.js, Express and MongoDB for the database set-up.
 #### Database:
 - We leverage a database system ... to store and retrieve relevant information.
 #### Deployment: